If you have a flat tire, you want to do everything possible to avoid buying a new one. Thankfully, you might have options.

 What are Tire Plugs?

-The tire plug is a short strip of material that’s covered with a rubber compound to create a seal.
+A tire plug is a short strip of material that’s covered with a rubber compound to create a seal.
 When it is forced into the puncture hole, it fills it out while the rubber substance seals it.
 To finalize the seal, you may need to use some heat to get a tight grip.

-Plug repairs are simple to do and the tire doesn’t need to come off of the wheel.
+Plug repairs are simple to do, and the tire doesn’t need to come off of the wheel.
 These tire repairs are also inexpensive.
 When done right, the plug can last for the lifetime of the tire.
 Additionally, you can do it yourself at home, as long as you have the special tool that gets the plug inside the rubber.
 This tool comes as part of the kit with the plugs.

 On the flip side, there’s always the chance that the plug could fail.
 If this happens, your on-road safety is compromised.
 In most cases, the plug only fails because the hole was too large for a plug to be effective.
 It can also fail if you try to plug an irregular-shaped hole, which should have been patched instead.